Newcastle Ocean Baths

 The Newcastle Ocean Baths are a sea bath in Newcastle, New South Wales.
-The site includes pavilions, pools and promenades.
-The baths are known for architectural features such as the Striped Classical / Art Deco facade and bleacher seating.
+The site includes the main ocean baths, the pavilion and the Canoe Pool.
+The baths are known for architectural features such as the Stripped Classical / Art Deco facade and bleacher seating.

 History

 Construction of the Newcastle Ocean Baths began in 1910 and they were in use before World War I. However, they were not formally opened until the 1920s.
 Construction of the pavilion began in 1922.